Microstressors

 Sure, OK.
 But this conversation seems to be deep into the weeds, which is in itself evidence for me that this term fails to cleave reality at the joints.

 I suspect there is a generational angle too, but I have not run across any good studies of it yet.
-(TBD.
-I am sure there are studies of this.)
+TBD.
+I think it is likely there are studies of this, I just haven’t run into them yet.

 So what I am going to advise my Chuvash, Chickasaw Freedman, Scotch-Irish, Austrian, French Canadian daughter?
 She’s into KPop, and talking about learning Korean—you know she’d get the question there.
 I’ll tell her that the question is natural and human, and to be ready for it with a set of funny answers (her grandparents already thought up the label ‘Chickachu’).
 She should be ready for unfriendly intentions, but to assume the best.
 And, like everyone today, to walk on eggshells.